mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

 ### Automation

-* **Make-based Workflow**: `make` is used for building, testing, and deploying the server, ensuring consistent and automated processes.

 * **Make-based Workflow**: The use of make streamlines the process of building, testing, and deploying the server.
 It ensures that these processes are consistent, repeatable, and can be automated.
 The